 So take a big breath, remember what questions you want to ask, and remember to take joy and pride in the baby-making process.
 You can’t live your life in all the what-ifs, lady.
 If you try, it’s going to be a LOOONG pregnancy.
 Trust you me, oh ye maker of the baby-babes.

-Can the 20-week Pregnancy Scan Harm Mommy or Baby?
+Can the 20 Week Pregnancy Scan Harm Mama or Baby?

 While we’re reviewing risk and dangers, I wanted to emphasize a point that I made earlier about how safe ultrasound is.
 VERY SAFE, according to most clinicians and basically all the scientists ever.
 Well, maybe not ever–there was probably a time when they thought ultrasound would cook your guts and give you a new appendage in the spot of your choosing.

 Kidding, of course.
 At least, I hope I am.

 See, ultrasound uses a different kind of radiation than you typically think of when you think of x-rays or doomsday nuclear fallout.
 It’s even safer than when you turn on your MICROWAVE.